ellennickles/creative-coding-summer-22/README.md

 ### Weekly Assignments
 * Before class, watch the video tutorials about the fundamental coding concepts to practice together when we meet.
 * There are also weekly programming assignments that are relevant to the material from previous classes.
 Each week will include a series of practice questions and one open-ended exercise to apply the concepts that we practice in class.
 The assignments are required, and you should be prepared to show and talk about them in class.
-* Submit your weekly programming assignments by the following deadlines by 8:00am ET the day of our class.
+* Submit your weekly programming assignments by 8:00am ET the day of our class.

 ### Final Project
 * The course will culminate with the completion of a final project to share in class.